Loordubmary/tic-tac-toe/README.md

  	Player 1
 ```

-In demo-2 the game is draw.
+In demo-2 the game is a draw.
 Because no one fill the row with unique play key.

 # Implement via Jquery